ebi-gene-expression-group/scxa-workflows/README.md

 the [Release 10](https://www.ebi.ac.uk/gxa/sc/release-notes.html) of [Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/home).

+The main changes in this version are:
+- Upgrade Alevin to 1.2.
+- Upgrade Scanpy to 1.4.3.
+- Tertiary workflow remodelled.
+- Marker p-values use BH correction rather than previous Bonferroni.
+- References properly reported and placed in bundles.
+Updated reference usage.

 Alignment and quantification workflows are developed in NextFlow and can be found in the `w_*_quantification` directories, whereas the clustering and downstream analysis was built on Galaxy and can be found in `w_*_clustering`